Hi, what do you want to do?

 A logical-mathematical look at a painting

-Young scholars view classical paintings.
-In this analyzing instructional activity, students view a Powerpoint of classical paintings and discuss the emotion, colors, and objects they see within the painting.
-Young scholars list questions...
+Students view classical paintings.
+For this analyzing lesson, students view a Powerpoint of classical paintings and discuss the emotion, colors, and objects they see within the painting.
+Students list questions they would ask the artist...

 Curated OER